iniw/csgo-AutoDemo/README.md

 # wvw_autodemo
-Based on LennyPenny's; updated to work on the newest steam/game versions and mostly rewritten.
+Originally based on LennyPenny's but now entirely rewritten.

 This tool will automatically record POV demos for you **when the freeze time period begins**.